chauff/cse1500-web-transcripts/_lectures/css.md

 - `:active` is a selector that becomes active when the element is currently _being active_ (e.g. while it is _being clicked_).
 - `:visited` is a selector that selects links a user has _already visited_.
 It is thus more specific than `:hover` and `:active` which apply to any type of element, not just links.

-Take a look at our slightly revised game statistics example which showcases all three pseudo-classes :point_down:. :bangbang: Store the code in a file, and open it in your browser.
-Use the mouse to hover over/click on elements and note how the color and border properties change.
+Take a look at our slightly revised game statistics example which showcases all three pseudo-classes :point_down:.
+When running this example, use the mouse to hover over/click on elements and note how the color and border properties change.

 ```html
 <!DOCTYPE html>